BerkeleyHCI/edg-ide/ide-getting-started.md

 > If your caret is already inside a `self.footprint` call, it will instead modify the existing call to use the selected footprint.

-> This next section isn't yet implemented.
-Copypaste into the curly braces
+> TODO: This next section isn't yet implemented in the IDE.
+> Copypaste into the curly braces"
 > ```python
 >   '1': self.vcc,
 >   '3': self.gnd,